Pitching by position players: Examples in MLB

 Several position players have pitched in the context of another baseball anomaly—playing all nine defensive positions in a single game.
 These players include Bert Campaneris (September 8, 1965), César Tovar (September 22, 1968), Scott Sheldon (September 6, 2000), Shane Halter (October 1, 2000), and Andrew Romine (September 30, 2017).

 Cliff Pennington of the Toronto Blue Jays, who pitched one-third of an inning in Game 4 of the 2015 American League Championship Series en route to a 14–2 loss, was the first position player to pitch during the MLB postseason.
-The only other position player with a pitching appearance in the MLB postseason is Austin Romine of the New York Yankees, who pitched the ninth inning of Game 3 in a 16–1 loss against the Boston Red Sox in the 2018 American League Division Series.
+The only other position player to pitch in the postseason is Austin Romine of the New York Yankees, who pitched the ninth inning of Game 3 in a 16–1 loss against the Boston Red Sox in the 2018 American League Division Series.

 There has not been an instance of a position player pitching in an MLB All-Star Game, although two-way player Shohei Ohtani began the 2021 edition as both the starting pitcher and designated hitter for the American League.

 During a 19-inning game between the Blue Jays and Cleveland Indians in 2016, Toronto used two position player pitchers, Ryan Goins and Darwin Barney.
 Goins told the Blue Jays' trainers that he felt something abnormal in his forearm after pitching the 18th inning, so the team had Barney relieve him in the 19th.
 "It's unfortunate, but sometimes you have to do it," said Toronto manager John Gibbons about his decision to use two position players instead of starting pitchers in relief, as the Indians had done.
 "That’s just the way it goes sometimes."

-It is rare for a position player pitcher to earn a win or loss decision for their appearance.
+It is rare for a position player pitcher to earn a win or loss decision for his appearance.
 During the 19-inning Toronto–Cleveland game in 2016, Darwin Barney was the losing pitcher.
-The only MLB game in which both pitchers of record were position players occurred on May 6, 2012, when the Baltimore Orioles' designated hitter Chris Davis was the winner in a 16-inning game against Boston while Red Sox outfielder Darnell McDonald took the loss.
-Six position player pitchers have earned a win since 1961: John Baker in 2014, Rocky Colavito in 1968, Davis in 2012, Brent Mayne in 2000, Luis Torrens in 2022, and Wilson Valdez in 2011.
+The only MLB game in which both pitchers of record were position players occurred in 2012, when the Baltimore Orioles' designated hitter Chris Davis won a 16-inning game against Boston while Red Sox outfielder Darnell McDonald took the loss.
+Six position player pitchers have earned a win since 1961: Rocky Colavito in 1968, Brent Mayne in 2000, Wilson Valdez in 2011, Davis in 2012, John Baker in 2014, and Luis Torrens in 2022.